77Vincent/veact/README.md

   App
 )
 ```
-The above "Hello World" example is a glance of the usage of the library, here are some notes:

 ## Using JSX <a name="using-jsx"></a>
 The example uses [JSX](https://reactjs.org/docs/introducing-jsx.html) syntax because Veact implements the same "[createElement](https://reactjs.org/docs/react-api.html#createelement)" function as React does.
 Although JSX is not mandatory but it's like a syntax sugar that can boost the productivity.
 JSX is not natively supported by any Javascript runtime, to use it you need to enable a babel plugin called "[@babel/plugin-transform-react-jsx](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx)" and to configure the .babelrc as follows: